nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-script](https://github.com/DanielKeep/cargo-script) - Cargo subcommand designed to let people quickly and easily run Rust "scripts" which can make use of Cargo's package ecosystem.
 - [cargo-husky](https://github.com/rhysd/cargo-husky) - Setup Git hooks automatically for cargo projects.
 - [rhack](https://github.com/nakabonne/rhack) - Temporary edit external crates that your project depends on.
+- [Highway-rs](https://github.com/nickbabcock/highway-rs) - Native Rust port of Google's HighwayHash.
+Makes use of SIMD instructions for a fast and strong hash function.

 ## Links